 As investigators dug deeper, a neighbor came forward stating that she had seen Scott leave his property the morning Laci disappeared, alone.
 He had loaded something heavy into the trunk of his truck before driving away.
 This information on its own did not mean that Scott had murdered his wife, but the case was about to become much more interesting.

 The Darker Side

-On the 13th of April, almost four months after Laci disappeared without a trace, the decayed corpse of an eight-month-old foetus was found on the shore just south of where Peterson had been fishing on the 24th of December 2002.
+On 13 April, almost four months after Laci disappeared without a trace, the decayed corpse of an eight-month-old fetus was found on the shore just south of where Peterson had been fishing on 24 December 2002.
 A nylon cord was found wrapped around the child’s neck, and significant cuts were found on the body of the foetus.

 Just a day later, the corpse of a female was found near where the baby had been discovered.
 The woman’s head had been removed, along with both forearms, the right foot and the lower left leg from the knee.
 DNA results showed that the two bodies were that of Laci Peterson and her unborn child, Connor Peterson.

 Arrest and trial

 Scott Peterson was arrested shortly after the discovery of his wife and child.
 Despite the horrific state in which his family was found, Scott was playing a game of golf when he was arrested and was reported to be completely calm when told of the discovery.

 When he was arrested, Scott had grown a beard and dyed both that and his hair blond.
 He was also found to be carrying $10,000, which is the legal maximum amount of money that can be taken over the border into Mexico without the required official notification.